Skip to main content

 • Develop students’ creative thinking through the solving of realistic design briefs (assessed in examination format)

-• Encourage technological awareness and impacts upon environment and society
+• Encourage technological awareness and impacts upon environment and society.

-• Stimulate value judgements on designs including aesthetic, functional, technical, economic and moral judgements
+• Stimulate value judgements on designs including aesthetic, functional, technical, economic, and moral judgements.

-• Develop making/modelling skills to develop a working proto-type/solution (including the use of CAD and Manufacture)
+• Develop making/modelling skills to develop a working prototype/solution (including the use of CAD and Manufacture)

 • Develop awareness of and skills in a range of manufacturing techniques using resistant materials